learlab/itell/apps/demo/content/textbook/13-drawing-conclusions-and-reporting-the-results.md

     correct: false
   - answer: "d.\tAnalyze your data"
     correct: false
-- !Structured
-  question: "5.\tPrior to an exam, a researcher gave 30 participants caffeinated coffee and 30 participants decaf (control) coffee.
+- question: "5.\tPrior to an exam, a researcher gave 30 participants caffeinated coffee and 30 participants decaf (control) coffee.
 She predicted that consuming caffeine prior to an exam would cause an improvement in exam scores.
 Which of the following represents the Independent Variable? "
   answers:
   - answer: "a.\tThe students"
     correct: false